mongodb/docs/source/includes/api/list-tables/admin-s3-oplog-store-request-documents.rst

    * - encryptedCredentials
      - boolean
-     - Flag indicating whether the username and password for this S3 oplog store were encrypted using the credentialstool.
+     - *Optional.* Flag indicating whether the username and password for this S3 oplog store were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

    * - labels
      - array of strings
-     - Names used to assign s3 oplog stores to specific projects.

-   * - loadFactor
-     - number
-     - A positive integer that expresses how much backup work you want this snapshot store to perform compared to another snapshot store.
+     - *Optional.* Array of tags to manage which :term:`backup jobs <backup job>` |onprem| can assign to which S3 oplog stores.

+       Setting these tags limits which backup jobs this S3 oplog store can process.
+If omitted, this S3 oplog store can only process backup jobs for projects that do not use labels to filter their jobs.

    * - s3BucketEndpoint
      - string